LiajuX/NextLevelWeek-MoveIt/README.md

 ## 🚀 Next Level Week #04 - MoveIt
 The Next Level Week is a project created by [RocketSeat](https://rocketseat.com.br/) to replace the OmniStack Week.

-The 4th edition differs from the other by bringing three different options of trails: ReactJS, Node.js, and Elixir.
+The 4th edition differs from the 3rd by bringing three different options of trails: ReactJS, Node.js, and Elixir.

 This is the React trail!